streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

     ./bin/pulsar-perf produce -r 1000 -s 2048 test-topic
     ```

 4. The offloading operation starts after a ledge rollover is trigged.
 To ensure offload data successfully, it is recommended that you wait until several ledge rollovers are triggered.
 In this case, you might need to wait for a second.
-You can check the ledge status using pulsar-admin.
+You can check the ledge status using pulsarctl.

     ```
     ./bin/pulsarctl topics internal-stats test-topic